brianshumate/a-little-coffee-guidebook/raw_materials/README.md

 Eventually updates to this guide will include a section on roasting your own beans after I've had a chance to get my own gear and run through some of the various do-it-yourself roasting processes.

+## Water

+The other half of a magic cup of coffee is good clean water.
+Make sure that you're using the purest water you can within reason and that it doesn't come from any type of vessel that can impart additional flavors.

+You can't go wrong with good clean glass.